stride3d/stride-docs/en/manual/files-and-folders/external-packages/publish-a-nuget-package.md

 ## Checking the package contents

-You can check to see if the package's contents were generated correctly by using [nuget.info](https://nuget.info).
-It's a website that let's you open a `.nupkg` file and inspect it.
+You can check to see if the package's contents were generated correctly by using [nuget.info](https://nuget.info) - a website for inspecting `.nupkg` files.

 ![](media/nuget-info.webp)